Refrigeration maintenance guideline consultation

 Refrigeration advisory group

-We are currently working to establish a refrigeration advisory group to support continued efforts around refrigeration industry safety.
+We have established a refrigeration advisory group to support continued efforts around refrigeration industry safety.
 A project is underway to help support ammonia refrigeration facilities with equipment integrity planning and safety management.
-The refrigeration advisory group will be involved with validating strategies, testing solutions and offering expert insights that help advance technical safety.
+Throughout 2020, the refrigeration advisory group will be involved with validating strategies, testing solutions and offering expert insights that help advance technical safety.

 Following the release of the Fernie Incident Investigation Report Technical Safety BC developed a maintenance guideline document to support facility owners and refrigeration professionals with implementing the report recommendations.

-Technical Safety BC collected feedback on the new maintenance guideline document, which was created to help industry improve practices and programs around equipment integrity planning and safety management at refrigeration facilities.
-The maintenance guideline document was then updated according to the feedback received.
+Technical Safety BC collected feedback on a new maintenance guideline document, which is under development to help industry improve practices and programs around equipment integrity planning and safety management at refrigeration facilities.
+The maintenance guideline document is now being updated according to the feedback received and a final version will be released later in 2020 for industry reference.

 We received input on: